Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

 As a result, for each active vat, the first-stage Export Data contains a record for every old transcript span, plus one for the current span.
 It also contains a record for every old heap snapshot, plus one for the most recent heap snapshot, plus a `.current` record that points to the most recent snapshot.
 However the exported artifacts may or may not include blobs for the old transcript spans, or for the old heap snapshots.

-The `openSwingStore()` function has an option named `retainOldTranscripts` (which defaults to `true`), which causes the transcriptStore to retain the old transcript items.
-A second option named `retainOldSnapshots` (which defaults to `false`) causes the snapStore to retain the old heap snapshots.
+The `openSwingStore()` function has an option named `keepTranscripts` (which defaults to `true`), which causes the transcriptStore to retain the old transcript items.
+A second option named `keepSnapshots` (which defaults to `false`) causes the snapStore to retain the old heap snapshots.
 Opening the swingStore with a `false` option does not necessarily delete the old items immediately, but they'll probably get deleted the next time the kernel triggers a heap snapshot or transcript-span rollover.
 Validators who care about minimizing their disk usage will want to set both to `false`.
 In the future, we will arrange the SwingStore SQLite tables to provide easy `sqlite3` CLI commands that will delete the old data, so validators can also periodically use the CLI command to prune it.

 The `getArtifactNames()` API includes an option named `includeHistorical`.
 If `true`, all available historical artifacts will be included in the export (limited by what the `openSwingStore` options have deleted).
 If `false`, none will be included.
 Note that the "export data" is necessarily unaffected: if we *ever* want to validate this optional data, the hashes are mandatory.
 But the `getArtifactNames()` list will be smaller if you set `includeHistorical = false`.
 Also, re-exporting from a pruned copy will lack the old data, even if the re-export uses `includeHistorical = true`, because the second SwingStore cannot magically reconstruct the missing data.